kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 ## Docker swarm

-Docker swarm is orchestration tool allowing to manage docker container
+Docker swarm is orchestration tool allowing to manage docker container.
+One of responsibilities of the orchestration tool is to make that started services still work

 Orchestration tool allows to: